AlirezaBabaeiuky/C-Programming/README.md

 Array declaration: When we declare an array in C, the compiler allocates the memory block of the specified size to the array name.
 Recapp: format specifier for pointer is: p meaning: %p We have to first dereference the pointer to access the value present at the memory address.
 This is done with the help of dereferencing operator(*) (same operator used in declaration).
-Yes, arrays are always passed to functions as pointers in C. The compiler automatically converts the array name arr into a pointer to its first element when the printArray(arr, n) function is called
+Yes, arrays are always passed to functions as pointers in C. The compiler automatically converts the array name arr into a pointer to its first element when the printArray(arr, n) function is called scanf does not read the entire line, to do so use: fgets() with thi ssyntax: fgets(string_name, 20, stdin);